-- the stated policies and objectives for the portfolio and the operation of those policies in practice; - how the performance of the portfolio is evaluated and reported to the Fund Manager; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - how managers of the business are compensated- e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
-However, information about sales activity is not considered in isolation, but h) Financial assets and liabilities (continued)
+- the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - how managers of the business are compensated- e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
+However, information about sales activity is not considered in isolation, but as - part of an overall assessment of how the Fund's stated objective for managing the financial assets is achieved and how cash flows are realized.